Musée de Cluny

 The Musée de Cluny ([myze də klyni]), officially Musée de Cluny-Musée National du Moyen Âge (lit.
 'Cluny Museum-National Museum of the Middle Ages'), is a museum of medieval art in Paris.
 It is located in the 5th arrondissement of Paris, bordered by square Samuel-Paty to the south, boulevard Saint-Michel to the west, boulevard Saint-Germain to the north, and rue Saint-Jacques to the east.

-Its building combines Roman-era Thermae, the Thermes de Cluny including a well-preserved frigidarium, and the 15th-century Hôtel de Cluny, the Parisian mansion of the Abbey of Cluny.
-The museum houses a notable collection of art from the Middle Ages, including the iconic series of six 15th-century tapestries known as The Lady and the Unicorn.
+Its building combines Roman-era thermae, the Thermes de Cluny, including a well-preserved frigidarium, and the 15th-century Hôtel de Cluny, the Parisian mansion of the Abbey of Cluny.
+The museum houses one of the largest collections of art from the Middle Ages, consisting of 23,000 items, of which about 2,300 are exhibited.
+The museum's holding including the iconic series of six 15th-century tapestries known as The Lady and the Unicorn.